-Welcome to the first highly interactive map of electricity use in Los Angeles!
+Welcome to the first interactive map of energy use across Los Angeles County!

 Click here or on the picture below to go directly to the site.

 The LA Energy Atlas provides Californians the opportunity to interact with the largest set of disaggregated energy data in the nation.
 This first of its kind interactive website can be used to inform energy planning and research in Los Angeles and throughout California as the State works to achieve its ambitious energy goals, and as local regions work to create energy sustainability.
 All data is downloadable and complies to protect privacy.
 The website is powered by a geospatial relational database that connects address level energy consumption to building characteristics and census information.